MATHEUS COELHO

 TRINA JUYOUNG KIM

-Director of Woodwind / Oboe
+Director of Internal Affairs / Oboe

 Trina Juyoung Kim is a distinguished figure in the world of classical music, renowned for her exceptional skills as an oboist and her impactful role as a Woodwind Director.